 One of the greatest benefits of joining the Order of the White Road over other mystery schools is our Mentors’ Program.
-While other organizations provide you with a primary-class teacher at best, and a series of video lectures and a “good luck” at worst, the Order takes time to invest in each one of its students the first day they join.
+While other organizations provide you with a primary-class teacher and a series of video lectures and a “good luck” at worst, the Order takes time to invest in each one of its students the first day they join.
 More experienced students serve as official mentors to newer students.
 They primarily act as coaches, guides, and traveling companions down the White Road.

 With that said, let’s dig in!